As thousands of students around Australia throw their academic caps into the sky this month, many of them will be left thousands of dollars in debt.

-Good Education Group, an independent education and career information service, said there were a couple of ways to judge whether a degree would pay off.
+Good Education Media, an independent education and career information service, said there were a couple of ways to judge whether a degree would pay off.

 “Lots of students think about graduate employment rates and median graduate starting salaries as a reason to go to university in the first place,” head of data and analytics Ross White said.

 “Those figures seem to indicate that there’s definitely a breadth of choice for students with degrees.

 Source: The Good Universities Guide